 Mountain bikers of all skill levels will enjoy the nearby Kettle Moraine State Forest.
-The more technically difficult Blue Mound State Park should only be attempted by seasoned bikers, but offers exciting terrain and views.
+The more technically difficult Blue Mound State Park—for seasoned bikers only—offers exciting terrain and great views.
 If you'd rather pedal on pavement, head to the Capital City Trail, 9 miles of which run through the wild Capital Springs Recreation Center.

 When you're ready to return to civilization, explore the town of Bangor, a small, eclectic logging town on the banks of the mighty Penobscot.
 Stroll through downtown's shopping district or visit the Maine Forest and Logging Musem to learn more about the beautiful country around you.
 The American Folk Festival, a three-day extravaganza in August, draws thousands to the region for blues, zydeco, bluegrass, gospel, and more.